nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ### Re-Testing After Optimisations

 Once again, I asked Claude Desktop to clean out all data except for the `events` table.
 My plan was to re-import registrations and check-ins, followed by the three other import functions.
 That way, I would be able to compare "apples to apples".

-claude-code-9-4.png

-claude-code-9-5.png

-claude-code-9-6.png

-claude-code-9-7.png

-If so, please implement optimisations to address the issues and improve performance.
-Test each function after optimisations and report the new performance metrics.

-### Concerns

-Even though everything worked well, I do have some concerns around the performance, especially with the `import_speaker_ratings`.
-With the limited data volumes for all of the functions, we should not see performance issues.

-Overall, the autonomous implementations worked very well.
-Claude Code made sensible decisions, followed established patterns, and produced high-quality code.
-The few issues that arose during testing were quickly identified and fixed by Claude Code itself.
-There are some performance considerations with fuzzy matching, but for our dataset size, it was acceptable.
+The images below show some of the results after optimisations:

+{{< imgfig2 "/images/posts/claude-code-9-4.png" "Figure 4: "  "Registrations Imported" >}}

+{{< imgfig2 "/images/posts/claude-code-9-5.png" "Figure 5: "  "Walk-ins Imported" >}}

+{{< imgfig2 "/images/posts/claude-code-9-6.png" "Figure 6: "  "Speakers & Sesions Imported" >}}

+All import speed looks good!
+There are a couple of things to notice, though:

+* *Figure 4*: No timings, however, manually measuring from start to finish, the import took ~7 seconds for 49 registrations.
+* *Figure 5*: Here we have timings, as I explicitly asked for them (highlighted in yellow).

+In *Figure 6*, we see the timings (highlighted in yellow) and a performance breakdown of where time was spent (outlined in red).
+This without me asking for it!

+So why the difference between what was shown in figures 4 and 5, versus 6?
+The answer is that when Claude Code implemented timing instrumentation, it only instrumented the three new import functions, not the existing ones.
+That is something I will ask Claude Code to fix later.

+{{< callout tip >}}
+It pays to be as specific as possible when conversing with Claude Code.
+What I should have done when asking Claude Code to proceed after *Code Snippet 14* was to tell Claude Code to also instrument the existing import functions for timings.
+Lesson learned!
+{{< /callout >}}

+What about the two remaining functions?
+For both walk-ins and evaluations, the performance is good.
+They both output the performance breakdown as the sessionize import function does, so all good on that front.
+However, when looking at the session evaluations results:

+{{< imgfig2 "/images/posts/claude-code-9-7.png" "Figure 7: "  "Session Evaluation Import" >}}

+Look at the highlighted (yellow) and outlined/highlighted in red sections in *Figure 7*.
+The function could not match 24 ratings to sessions.
+Those ratings were all for the same session, which featured multiple speakers.
+It looks like having multiple speakers in a session affects fuzzy matching.
+This is strange, as in the previous test before optimisations, all sessions were matched.
+I suspect that `rapidfuzz` handles the matching differently than `fuzzywuzzy`.
+I will have to investigate that further later.

+Everything looks good, apart from the timing instrumentation is missing for two functions, and the session-matching issue.

 ---